rust-lang/book/src/ch05-00-structs.md

 ## Why `struct`s?

 Our little program is okay, but we can do better.
-The key is in the signature of `distance()`:
+The key to seeing this is in the signature of `distance()`:

 ```rust,ignore
 fn distance(x1: f64, y1: f64, x2: f64, y2: f64) -> f64 {